dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Poachers

-Guenter Oosthiezen and several cronies are aboard the _Cattaro_ trying to smuggle several gorillas to the Chicago Zoo.
+Guenter Oosthiezen and several cronies are aboard the _S.S.
+Cattaro_ trying to smuggle several gorillas to the Chicago Zoo.

 ####Guenter Oosthiezen